Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 > **So this is the kind of stuff that you need to start asking in a Systems Design interview and you obviously have to work with your interviewer here and ask them questions.**

-> **Few questions**
+- **Few questions**
-	>- ***"What are the things that we're trying to build out?"***
+	- ***"What are the things that we're trying to build out?"***
-	>- ***"What are the requirements?"***
+	- ***"What are the requirements?"***
-	>- ***"Do we care about the accuracy of data that much?"***
+	- ***"Do we care about the accuracy of data that much?"***
-	>- If we do, for things like posts where we definitely don't wanna be answering, posts that have been edited but we don't see the edit because we're seeing a stale version of that data, then we might not be able to use caching in a naive way.
+	- If we do, for things like posts where we definitely don't wanna be answering/replying to posts that have been edited but we don't see the edit because we're seeing a stale version of that data, then we might not be able to use caching in a naive way.
-	>- But if it's the kind of data where we don't really care if it's stale, then maybe we can use caching in a more naive way like we had it originally, and that'll be fine.
+	- But if it's the kind of data where we don't really care if it's stale, then maybe we can use caching in a more naive way like we had it originally, and that'll be fine.

 >- So the summary here is that caching, while it's great, has a lot of pitfalls.
 And you have to watch out for those pitfalls.
 >- In general, if the data that you're dealing with is static data, or immutable data, like for instance the questions list on AlgoExpert, then caching is beautiful and it typically works very easily.